Bombastos/Video-Games-Projekt/README.md

 # Video-Games-Projekt
-My video games projekt with Python
+This is my video games projekt with Python.

+I did some EDA with Classification using machine learning techniques such as K-Means and KNN-estimator.

+## Dataset
+The Data is about video games sales across different gaming platforms for different regions.